 Some of the best gifts are meaningful to both him and you—and we’re talking more than just personalization.
-Some of the most meaningful gifts focus on family traditions, the fun times you’ve had together, or other personal connections.
+Focus on family traditions, the fun times you’ve had together, and other personal connections.

 This is also a chance for you to poke a little fun at your dad and smile along with him.
 If he’s famous for having trouble in the kitchen, you can get him a kitchen fire extinguisher or a children’s recipe book.
-There’s no easy guide for these gifts, because they depend on your dad and your connection with him.
-Buying something silly, memorable, and one-of-a-kind changes for every dad.
+There’s no easy guide for these gifts buying something that’s silly, memorable, and one-of-a-kind changes for every dad.

 Something homemade can really show how much you love your dad.
 Not only does it let you personalize your gift for your dad, but it also shows just how important he is to you.
-Here are a few easy DIY projects you can do this year for Father’s Day:
+Here are a few easy thoughtful fathers day gifts and DIY projects you can do this year for Father’s Day:

 - Candy Tackle Box – With a simple plastic organizer, you can make a gift that’ll really lure him in.
 Rather than filling it up with expensive lures and fishing tackles, fill it with gummy worms and Swedish Fish to make this candy tackle box.